Francis Napier, 10th Lord Napier: Later life and death

 At the end of his term as acting Viceroy of India, Napier returned to the United Kingdom and acted as the President of the Social Science Association during its meetings at Plymouth and Glasgow in October 1874.
 During this time, Napier also served in the London School Board.

 Lord Napier continued, both in England and in Scotland, to take great interest in social questions.
 He was the chairman of the Napier Commission(the Royal Commission of Inquiry into the Condition of Crofters and Cottars in the Highlands and Islands) which was appointed in 1883 and reported in 1884.

 Napier died in Florence, Italy on 19 December 1898 at the age of 79.

 Honours

 Napier was appointed to Privy Council in 1861 and made a Knight of the Thistle in 1864.

 Family

-Napier married Anne Jane Charlotte (1824–1911) on 2 September 1845.
+Napier married Anne Jane Charlotte Lockwood (1824–1911) on 2 September 1845.
 The couple had four sons.